-You can see from the graph below that the levels clearly go up and down but, since the industrial revolution, the CO2 levels have rocketed to a much higher level than ever before.
-The green line shows what many scientists think is a safer level of CO2.
+We can see from the graph below that the CO2 levels clearly go up and down but, since the Industrial Revolution, they have rocketed to a much higher level than ever before.
+The green line (at 350 ppm) shows what many scientists think is a safer level of CO2.

 The cutting down of trees and rainforests is also increasing the CO2 and water vapour levels as the plants that would absorb them are being destroyed.

-Natural animal waste will let off methane and the increasing population means increased farming leading to an increase in animals/animal waste.
+Natural animal waste will release methane, and the increasing human population means increased farming, leading to an increase in animals/animal waste.

 So what could happen?

-If the Earth's temperature rises this could lead to:
+If the Earth's temperature continues to rise this could lead to:

-- Less water for drinking, cleaning and swimming
+Less water for drinking, cleaning and growing crops

-- The loss of some plants and animal species due to the heat
+The loss of some plants and animal species due to the heat and dry conditions

 The world leaders in the UN have agreed to try to reduce the CO2 levels in the atmosphere by the use of alternative clean fuels such as solar and wind power.

-Saving water and energy is a big thing and can be done by:
+Saving water and energy is a big thing and can be helped by:

-- Switching off all electrical products when they are not being used (don't leave on standby)
+Switching off all electrical appliances when they are not being used (don't leave them on standby)

-Have a look around you house and see how good you are at energy saving!
-Now we will answer some questions on Global Warming.
+Have a look around your house and see how good you are at energy-saving!